Oliver Burr Jennings: Standard Oil

 Jennings served as a director of Standard Oil of Ohio and then as a trustee of the Standard Oil Trust that resulted from the company's reorganization in 1882.

 Personal life

 On December 13, 1854, he married Esther Judson Goodsell (1828–1908) in Fairfield.
-Her younger sister, Almira Geraldine Goodsell, was the wife of Standard Oil co-founder William Rockefeller, Jr. Together, Oliver and Esther had five children:
+Her younger sister, Almira Geraldine Goodsell, was the wife of William Rockefeller Jr. Together, Oliver and Esther had five children: